On infinitesimal contraction analysis for hybrid systems: Preliminaries

 We will restrict the class of trajectories exhibited by the hybrid system in Assumption~\ref{assum:flow} below.
 Before imposing these restrictions, we first develop tools that enable analysis of how trajectories vary with respect to initial conditions.
-At every time $t \ge 0$, the restriction of the reset map $\Rt = \R|_{\G(t)}$ induces an equivalence relation $\Rtsim$ on $\D$ defined as the smallest equivalence relation containing $\set{ (x,y)\in \G(t) \times \D:\R(t,x) = y }\subset \D\times \D$, for which we write $x \Rtsim y$ to indicate $x$ and $y$ are related.
+At every time $t \ge 0$, the restriction of the reset map $\Rt = \R|_{\G(t)}$ induces an equivalence relation $\Rtsim$ on $\D$ defined as the smallest equivalence relation containing \eqn{\set{ (x,y)\in \G(t) \times \D:\R(t,x) = y }\subset \D\times \D,} for which we write $x \Rtsim y$ to indicate $x$ and $y$ are related.
 The equivalence class for $x\in\D$ is defined as $[x]_{\Rt}=\set{y\in \D|x\Rtsim y}$.
-The time--varying \emph{quotient space} induced by the equivalence relation is denoted
+The time-varying \emph{quotient space} induced by the equivalence relation is denoted

-endowed with the quotient topology~\cite[Appendix~A]{Lee2012-mb}; we note that such quotient spaces have been studied repeatedly in the hybrid systems literature~\cite{Schatzman1998-gt, Simic2005-fv, Ames2006-uj, De2010-sj, Burden2015-ip}.
+endowed with the quotient topology~\cite[Appendix~A]{Lee2012-mb}; we note that such quotient spaces have been studied repeatedly in the hybrid systems literature~\cite{Schatzman1998-gt, Simic2005-fv, Ames2006-uj, Burden2015-ip}.